 This Just In: Jack Stauffacher’s Studio

 For over 50 years, Stauffacher lived a singular life at the heart of San Francisco’s creative community.
-Now, his legacy lives on at the Archive, and his wood type prints are the subject of our third book.
+Now, his legacy lives on at the Archive, and his prints are the subject of our third book.

 Some rooms convey history all by themselves.
 They tell stories about the people who live in them before those occupants even utter a word.
 Jack Stauffacher’s studio in San Francisco was such a place.